The Children of Lir: A Fascinating Irish Legend

 Swans are symbols of love and fidelity in Irish folklore

 In some tales, Aoife was Bodhbh’s foster daughter.
-He raised her like his own, but she was actually the daughter of Ailill of Aran.
+He raised her like his own, but she was the daughter of Ailill of Aran.
 Aoife was known for being a jealous woman.
 However, before projecting her jealousy toward the children of Lir, she originally showered them with her love and affection.

 Her jealousy ultimately overcame her and robbed everyone of happiness, including Aoife herself.
 Lir’s devotion to his children was unwavering, even after they were turned into swans, but things were never the same.

-Legends stated that Aoife initially felt bad when she transformed the four children.
+Legends stated that Aoife initially felt terrible when she transformed the four children.
 In some versions, she even went to Bodhbh Dearg before Lir found out what she had done.
 She allowed the children to keep their voices and consciousnesses, and they begged her to reverse her spell.

 Aoife’s Enigmatic Fate